-Growing up listening to my grandma’s stories about living through WWII sparked a fascination within me that that has carried on into my adult years.
-On our recent trip to Poland, a large portion of our itinerary was centered around prominent WWII historical sites, and we saved the most sobering and emotional visit for the end.
+I grew up listening to my grandma’s vivid stories about living through WWII.
+Her memories continue to inspire my travel itineraries, and during our recent trip to Poland we stopped at a handful of prominent WWII historical sites.
+While it’s never easy to visit these types of places, nothing could’ve prepared us for how sobering and emotional a day trip to Auschwitz actually is.
 Keep reading to discover everything you need to know about touring Auschwitz – Birkenau including what to expect, which tour you should choose, how to get there from Krakow and more.

 This post contains topics and details that may be upsetting or disturbing for some readers.